cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 | **Mathway**     | Only with Premium.      | Yes.         | No.                   | No.                 | No.              |
 | **Clever Calc** | Yes.                    | Yes.         | Yes.                  | Yes.                | Yes.             |

-Our product will do everything our competitors' products can do and more.
+Our product "Clever Calc" will do everything our competitors' products can do and more.
 All of these products can solve equations step-by-step, but ours gives users reasoning for which steps have been taken, as well as the ability to pause during solving.
 The ability to pause allows users to finish the rest of the problem on their own, even if they were stuck on one part.
 Our product will also feature easy plotting -- all that is needed to do is save the equation and use the plotting functionality, while our competitors' products force users to go to another page.
 Our product also includes software integration, meaning that it can be included in other programs if desired.

 ## Data Definition